World Language

 Profile of a Graduate Capacities: Analyzing, Product Creation

-In this final unit of Spanish 2, students will explore the tradition of the Quinceañera and what goes wrong when a drug cartel gets involved in one girl's celebration in the novel Fiesta Fatal.
+In this final unit of Spanish 2, students will explore the tradition of the Quinceañera and what goes wrong when a drug cartel gets involved in one girl's celebration.
 In addition, students will look at traditional rites of passage at different ages and in different cultures to compare and contrast how children experience growing up.
-Students will review reflexive verb vocabulary for getting ready for a party, and then learn the Imperfect verb tense and use it to complete a nostalgic written piece about their childhood.
+Students will the Imperfect verb tense and use it to complete a nostalgic written piece about their childhood.
 Students will be able to recognize when to use the imperfect and when to use the preterite.

-Profile of a Graduate Capacities: Self-Awareness, Alternate Perspectives
+Profile of a Graduate Capacities: Decision Making, Citizenship

 Spanish 3